lunarmodules/ldoc/doc/doc.md

 warning issued.
 The only exception is if the module starts with an explicit `module` statement.

+### Summary and tags of a doc comment

 All doc comments start with a summary sentence, that ends with a period or a question mark.
 An optional description may follow.
 Normally the summary sentence will appear in the module contents.

 After this descriptive text, there will typically be _tags_.
 These follow the convention established by Javadoc and widely used in tools for other languages.

+The first important tag to know is the module tag:

+### The module tag, naming and describing your API module

+The first thing in your API module should be a name and a description.
+This is how a module is commonly done in Lua 5.2 with a @module tag at the top which introduces the name:

+    --- a test module
+    -- @module test

+    local test = {}

+    function test.my_module_function_1()
+        ...
+    end

+    ...

+    return test

+This sets up a module named 'test' with the description 'a test module'.

+### Describing functions with tags:

+The next thing to describe are the functions your module has.
+This is a simple example of a documented function:

     --- foo explodes text.
     -- It is a specialized splitting operation on a string.